OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/active-directory/connect/active-directory-aadconnectsync-operations.md

     Write-Progress -activity "Processing ${xmltoimport} in batches of ${batchsize}" -status "Batch ${outputfilecount}: " -percentComplete (($objOutputUsers.Count / $batchsize) * 100)

-    #every so often, dump hello processed users in case we blow up somewhere
+    #every so often, dump the processed users in case we blow up somewhere
     if ($count % $batchsize -eq 0)
     {
-        Write-Host Hit hello maximum users processed without completion... -ForegroundColor Yellow
+        Write-Host Hit the maximum users processed without completion... -ForegroundColor Yellow

-        #export hello collection of users as as CSV
+        #export the collection of users as as CSV
         Write-Host Writing processedusers${outputfilecount}.csv -ForegroundColor Yellow
         $objOutputUsers | Export-Csv -path processedusers${outputfilecount}.csv -NoTypeInformation

-        #increment hello output file counter
+        #increment the output file counter
         $outputfilecount+=1

-        #reset hello collection and hello user counter
+        #reset the collection and the user counter
         $objOutputUsers = $null
         $count=0
     }

     $count+=1

-    #need toobail out of hello loop if no more users tooprocess
+    #need to bail out of the loop if no more users to process
     if ($reader.NodeType -eq [System.Xml.XmlNodeType]::EndElement)
     {
         break